European Traveler

 Tram 2 is the cheapest and best public transportation option to Nice-Côte d’Azur Airport.
 Tram 2 runs from Airport Terminal 2 and Airport Terminal 1 along Avenue de Californie (parallel to Promenade des Anglais and the seafront) then via Jean Médicin and Garibaldi in Nice’s city center to the terminal at Port Lympia.

-Tram 2 is the best public transportation to Nice-Côte d’Azur Airport (NCE) with frequencies as high as every three minutes.
+Tram 2 is the best public transportation to Nice-Côte d’Azur Airport (NCE) with frequencies as high as every eight minutes.

 See By Tram to Nice-Côte d’Azur Airport for more details.